Planning a visit to Southern Spain? Read on for the ultimate two-week itinerary for Andalusia, Spain’s southern region!

 But in two weeks in Andalusia, you can explore the major cities of Seville, Granada, Cordoba, and Malaga, get a taste of the Costa del Sol, discover some of the lovely countryside, and be enchanted by white villages like Ronda.

-This 2-week itinerary for Andalusia assumes you’ll start in Seville and end in Córdoba, but you can start the loop in Malaga or Córdoba as well.
+This 2-week itinerary for Andalusia in Southern Spain assumes you’ll start in Seville and end in Córdoba, but you can start the loop in Malaga or Córdoba as well.

 The Sierra Nevada offer a mountain playground for outdoor enthusiasts.
 And visitors that love history, culture, and art have access to a wealth of treasures in Andalusia, including the world-famous Alhambra Palace and Seville’s Royal Alcazar.

 Here, then, is the ultimate Southern Spain itinerary for two weeks in Andalusia!